 - Output: $10 per million tokens

-Important caveat: GPT-5.1 Thinking's invisible reasoning tokens cost $10 per million and can multiply your bill by 5x on complex queries.
-The model uses reasoning tokens internally before generating visible output, and you pay for both.
+GPT-5.1 Thinking's invisible reasoning tokens cost $10 per million and can multiply your bill by 5x on complex queries.
+You pay for both reasoning and visible output.

 Claude Sonnet 4.5 Pricing: Premium for Precision